Project / Sungei Wang Rebranding

 With Sungei Wang making plans to introduce co-working areas, tech spaces, and an innovation ecosystem to attract the young entrepreneurs of today, the CI Guidelines is only one small step towards helping the organisaation reach out to their new audience.

-The 40th Anniversary marks the beginning of Sungei Wang’s two-year transformation.
+The 40th Anniversary marks the beginning of Sungei Wang’s three-year transformation.
 The change is not limited to its logo, identity, and new retail offerings.
 Instead, it is a whole re-evaluation and re-conceptualisation of how space can be used to enhance the visitor experience.